dlareau/puzzlehunt_server/docs/hunt_creation.rst

 .. contents:: Table of Contents

-This is a guide describing how to set up a new puzzlehunt on the PuzzlehuntCMU server.
+This is a guide describing how to set up a new puzzlehunt on the Puzzle Hunt CMU server.
 This guide assumes that the server itself is already set up and that you already have an account on the server with both "Staff" and "Superuser" permissions.